 The advent of generative artificial intelligence and the widespread adoption of it in society engendered intensive debates about its ethical implications and risks.
 These risks often differ from those associated with traditional discriminative machine learning.
 To synthesize the recent discourse and map its normative concepts, I conducted a scoping review on the ethics of generative artificial intelligence, including especially large language models and text-to-image models.
-The paper is available as a preprint on arXiv, accessible via this link.
+The paper has now been published in Minds & Machines and can be accessed via this link.
 It provides a taxonomy of 378 normative issues in 19 topic areas and ranks them according to their prevalence in the literature.
 The new study offers a comprehensive overview for scholars, practitioners, or policymakers, condensing the ethical debates surrounding fairness, safety, harmful content, hallucinations, privacy, interaction risks, security, alignment, societal impacts, and others.

 I’m hiring!